 Overdrive is the tone of blues, classic rock, and other roots genres.
 If your guitar playing is heavily inspired in this music, then overdrive is for you.

-Furthermore, overdrive pedals are pretty versatile and are able to achieve hard rock and metal tones if used correctly.
+Furthermore, the best overdrive pedals are pretty versatile and are able to achieve hard rock and metal tones if used correctly.

 OD pedals imitate the organic distortion of tubular amplifiers.